 Not every COVID-19 case involves a positive test, and not every positive test reported to VDH is counted as a COVID-19 case.
 Some cases are counted because they show symptoms of COVID-19 and had close contact to another known COVID-19 case as described in the national case surveillance definition.
 Additionally, there are people in Virginia who have been tested more than once for COVID-19.
 Some of these people are in higher risk settings such as healthcare or nursing homes, and others are known COVID-19 cases who needed negative tests to return to their normal routine.
 When a person is tested many times over the course of their COVID-19 infection, VDH reviews all the test results to ensure multiple positive test results for the same infection in one person are not counted as multiple COVID-19 cases.
 However, there are instances where a person may be counted as more than one COVID-19 case.
 This may happen when a person tests positive again more than 90 days from the first test, or when a person tests positive for COVID-19 with a different SARS-CoV-2 variant, which could indicate potential re-infection.

 The data quality steps described above may result in changes to the number of cases, hospitalizations, and deaths in your community or within the state.
 Negative numbers in case counts by report date on the VDH COVID-19 data dashboards may be observed as quality assurance steps are completed.
-The dashboards most likely to be impacted are: Locality and Level of Community Transmission.

 *Originally posted on June 17, 2021.